 If you’re looking for a robo-advisor to automatically manage your employer-sponsored retirement plan, you probably already know that there are a ton of options out there.
 One of the top contenders is Blooom.
 They offer a flat monthly fee and focus specifically on defined contribution plans like 401(k)s.

 We’ll walk you through Blooom’s process so you can discover if it’s the right fit for your investment goals.

 Blooom specifically manages defined contribution plans from employers.
-These include 401(k)s, 403(b)s, 457s, 401(a)s and thrift savings plans (TSPs).
+Employer-sponsored retirement plans include 401(k)s, 403(b)s, 457s, 401(a)s, and thrift savings plans (TSPs).
 So instead of making your own investment allocations with your workplace retirement account, you can have Blooom’s algorithms do it for you.

-A great advantage of using Blooom is that there’s no account minimum.
-Even if you’re just starting to build your retirement funds, you can open an account, which is a huge bonus considering many robo-advisors require a minimum of $10,000 or more.
+A significant advantage of using Blooom is that there’s no account minimum.
+So, even if you’ve just started to build your retirement funds, you can open an account, which is a huge bonus considering many robo-advisors require a minimum of $10,000 or more.